-This Martin DX1AE review covers one of the potential benefits of the HPL back and sides--the guitar is very resistant to temperature and other weather changes.
+This Martin DX1AE review covers one of the potential benefits of the HPL back and sides–the guitar is very resistant to temperature and other weather changes.
 This buyer acknowledges that the electronics could be better, but at this price range, having lower-end electronics is understandable.

-Alternatives to Martin DX1AE
+Alternatives To Martin DX1AE

 A Seagull guitar may not come with the same name recognition that a Martin guitar does, but this relatively new manufacturer has quickly made a name for itself.
 Its solid-top guitars have remarkably great sound for the price, and they often come in exciting finishes.